 2018 Creative Glass Center of America Fellow

-Gulfidan Ozmen started her art practice in the family of fine arts graduated parents.
+Gulfidan Ozmen started her art practice in a family of fine arts graduate parents.

-Completed her art education in Istanbul Fine Arts High School-Painting Department and Mimar Sinan University, Fine Arts Faculty, Ceramic and Glass Department, with an MFA degree.
+Completed her art education at Istanbul Fine Arts High School-Painting Department and Mimar Sinan University, Fine Arts Faculty, Ceramic and Glass Department, with an MFA degree.